 Comprehensive loss is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
-Net changes in unrealized gains and losses on available-for-sale securities are included in other comprehensive loss and represent the difference between our net loss and comprehensive loss.
+Net changes in unrealized gains and losses on available-for-sale securities are included in other comprehensive income and represent the difference between our net loss and comprehensive loss for both periods presented.